MattiasBuelens/web-streams-polyfill/etc/web-streams-polyfill.api.md

 // @public (undocumented)
 export interface UnderlyingSink<W = any> {
-    // Warning: (ae-forgotten-export) The symbol "WritableStreamErrorCallback" needs to be exported by the entry point polyfill.d.ts
+    // Warning: (ae-forgotten-export) The symbol "UnderlyingSinkAbortCallback" needs to be exported by the entry point polyfill.d.ts
     //
     // (undocumented)
-    abort?: WritableStreamErrorCallback;
+    abort?: UnderlyingSinkAbortCallback;
-    // Warning: (ae-forgotten-export) The symbol "WritableStreamDefaultControllerCloseCallback" needs to be exported by the entry point polyfill.d.ts
+    // Warning: (ae-forgotten-export) The symbol "UnderlyingSinkCloseCallback" needs to be exported by the entry point polyfill.d.ts
     //
     // (undocumented)
-    close?: WritableStreamDefaultControllerCloseCallback;
+    close?: UnderlyingSinkCloseCallback;
-    // Warning: (ae-forgotten-export) The symbol "WritableStreamDefaultControllerStartCallback" needs to be exported by the entry point polyfill.d.ts
+    // Warning: (ae-forgotten-export) The symbol "UnderlyingSinkStartCallback" needs to be exported by the entry point polyfill.d.ts
     //
     // (undocumented)
-    start?: WritableStreamDefaultControllerStartCallback;
+    start?: UnderlyingSinkStartCallback;
     // (undocumented)
     type?: undefined;
-    // Warning: (ae-forgotten-export) The symbol "WritableStreamDefaultControllerWriteCallback" needs to be exported by the entry point polyfill.d.ts
+    // Warning: (ae-forgotten-export) The symbol "UnderlyingSinkWriteCallback" needs to be exported by the entry point polyfill.d.ts
     //
     // (undocumented)
-    write?: WritableStreamDefaultControllerWriteCallback<W>;
+    write?: UnderlyingSinkWriteCallback<W>;
 }

 // @public (undocumented)
 export interface UnderlyingSource<R = any> {
     // (undocumented)
-    cancel?: ReadableStreamErrorCallback;
+    cancel?: UnderlyingSourceCancelCallback;
     // (undocumented)
     pull?: ReadableStreamDefaultControllerCallback<R>;
     // Warning: (ae-forgotten-export) The symbol "ReadableStreamDefaultControllerCallback" needs to be exported by the entry point polyfill.d.ts